-6. CURRENCY PERIOD FOR THE APPROVAL (S.85)
+6. CURRENCY PERIOD FOR THE APPROVAL (s.85 of the Planning Act)

 The standard currency periods stated in section 85 of Planning Act 2016 apply to each aspect of development in this approval, if not stated in the conditions of approval attached.